 Multimodal OSINT: Analyzing Video/Audio with LLMs

-In the evolving landscape of Open Source Intelligence (OSINT), the shift from text-centric analysis to true multimodal intelligence is not merely a trend—it is a paradigm shift.
+In the evolving practice of Open Source Intelligence (OSINT), the shift from text-centric analysis to true multimodal intelligence is not merely a trend, it is a paradigm shift.
 As data generation accelerates, the vast majority of actionable intelligence is now locked within unstructured video and audio streams.
 Advanced LLMs and computer vision architectures are revolutionizing how investigators process, analyze, and extract meaning from multimedia sources at scale.

 Espectro OSINT is your platform for open source intelligence.